rogertheriault/thing-thermometer/README.md

-# aws-esp8266-thermometer
+# thing-thermometer

-## An AWS IoT Kitchen / BBQ Thermometer
+## An AWS IoT "Thing" Kitchen / BBQ Thermometer

 This project includes Arduino ESP8266 code for the device, and AWS Lambda code for the Alexa Skill

+A temperature probe with a display can be controlled through Alexa:
+- choose a food to cook and the high or low alarm temperatures are set automatically
+- the probe displays the current step, the temperature and set point, and alerts the user when the heat should be adjusted or shut off
+- Alexa can supply the current status at any time

 ## Requirements
 ### AWS